Chopinsky/vue-ahead/vue-ahead/docs/guide/examples.md

   * `vue_ahead__dropdown_wrapper [customClassNames.dropdown]`
     * `vue_ahead__dropdown_container` (_levels below omitted_)

-In this structure, `control_container` controls the outmost geometry of the whole control, such as the width, maximum height, paddings, margins, etc..
-It will be compounded with the value set to the `class` attribute.
+In this structure, `control_container` controls the out-most geometry of the whole control, such as the width, maximum height, padding, margins, etc. It will be compounded with the value set to the `class` attribute.

-`vue_ahead__control_wrapper` controls the input control's looks and geometry, such as border style (or focused style), border radius, etc..
-An extra class with the value set in the `customClassNames.input` field will be added if the `customClassNames` attribute is set; and if the control is focused, it will take the compounded value from `customClassNames.input customClassNames.active` as the additional class names.
+`vue_ahead__control_wrapper` controls the input control's looks and geometry, such as border style (or focused style), border radius, etc. An extra class with the value set in the `customClassNames.input` field will be added if the `customClassNames` attribute is set; and if the control is focused, it will take the compounded value from `customClassNames.input customClassNames.active` as the additional class names.

-`vue_ahead__input_container` controls the looks and geometry of the real input field, where users type the search terms; and `icons_container` controls the  looks and geometry of the action icons (i.e. the `cancel all` and `dropdown` icons at the right side end of the input control).
+`vue_ahead__input_container` controls the looks and geometry of the real input field, where users type the search terms; and `icons_container` controls the  looks and geometry of the action icons (i.e. the `cancel all` and `dropdown` icons on the right side end of the input control).

 `vue_ahead__dropdown_wrapper` controls the wrapping div over the dropdown menu, and it's usually used to control the positioning and look of the dropdown menu.
 An extra class with the value set in the `customClassNames.dropdown` field will be added as an additional class, such that control users can take charge of the dropdown menu styling.

-`vue_ahead__dropdown_container` is where the actual contents are held in the dropdown menu, and it controls the inner content menu's height, width, etc..
+`vue_ahead__dropdown_container` is where the actual contents are held in the dropdown menu, and it controls the inner content menu's height, width, etc.
 :::

 :::tip